Fuliang-Li/Fuliang-Li.github.io/_pages/about.md

 Fuliang Li (李福亮), Professor of Northeastern University.
 I obtained my Bachelor’s degree in Computer Science and Engineering from Northeastern University in 2009 and was directly admitted to Tsinghua University’s Institute for Network Sciences and Cyberspace as a Ph.D. student, under the supervision of Professor Wu Jianping (<a href="https://www.tsinghua.edu.cn/info/1166/93896.htm" target="_blank">吴建平</a>).
 I earned my Ph.D. degree from Tsinghua University in 2015.
 Now, I work with Professor Xingwei Wang (<a href="https://neu.edu.cn/info/1012/3221.htm" target="_blank">王兴伟</a>).
 My main research interests include computer networks, as well as the bridging between networking and AI.

 # 🔥 News
+- 2026.08: 🎉🎉 We have one papers accepted by EuroSys [CCF A].
+- 2026.07: 🎉🎉 We have one papers accepted by ICNP [CCF B].
 - 2025.12: &nbsp;🎉🎉🎉🎉🎉🎉We have one paper accepted by **NSDI 2026** [CCF A].
 - 2025.12: &nbsp;🎉🎉 We have two papers accepted by INFOCOM 2026 [CCF A].
 - 2025.09: &nbsp;**🎉🎉🎉🎉🎉🎉 IEEE ICNP 2025 Best Paper Award**.